-Grants may also be awarded competitively according to specified criteria as in the Race to the Top or Transportation Investment Generating Economic Recovery (TIGER) awards.
-In addition, grants may require states and localities to contribute their own funds (matching requirements) or maintain previous spending levels despite the infusion of federal cash (maintenance of effort requirements).
+Grants may also be awarded competitively according to specified criteria, as in the Race to the Top or Transportation Investment Generating Economic Recovery awards.
+In addition, grants may require states and localities to contribute their own funds (matching requirements) or maintain previous spending despite the infusion of federal cash (maintenance-of-effort requirements).

-Beyond grants, the federal government also subsidizes state and local governments by allowing federal income taxpayers to deduct state and local taxes already paid and by excluding bond interest from taxable income.
-The value of these subsidies has been estimated at $122 billion in foregone dollars to the US Treasury in FY2016 (Office of Management and Budget, 2016).
+Beyond grants, the federal government also subsidizes state and local governments by allowing federal income taxpayers to deduct state and local taxes already paid (up to a $10,000 cap in 2018 through 2025 under current law) and by excluding bond interest from taxable income.
+The value of these subsidies was about $44 billion in forgone dollars to the US Treasury in FY 2019 (JCT 2019).

 Joint Committee on Taxation (JCT).
 “Estimates Of Federal Tax Expenditures For Fiscal Years 2019-2023.”
 Publication JCX-55-19.
 Washington, DC: JCT.